-- The business may not be seeing value delivered quickly enough and are struggling to have visibility on the issues/improvements.
+An organisation may not be seeing value delivered quickly enough and may be struggling to have visibility on the issues/improvements.

-- They may be working with a large System Integrator (S.I.), management consultancy or supplier that can be slow to change, either due to traditional contracts or outdated governance processes.
-These relationships hamper Agile practices.
+A partnership with a large System Integrator (S.I.), management consultancy or supplier that can be slow to change, either due to traditional contracts or outdated governance processes.

-- The product outcomes are poorly defined or the features described are bloated and not well connected to the business case.
-For example, re-platforming legacy systems can lead to expensive “like for like” products and often miss opportunities to improve customer experience and market positioning.
+The product outcomes are poorly defined, or the features described are not well connected to the business case.

-- With many business units and suppliers involved, root causes for delays/waste can be difficult to understand with accountability being passed between parties.
+With many departments and suppliers involved, root causes for delays/waste can be difficult to understand with accountability being passed between parties.

-- A company may have a lack of in-house skills and need to work collaboratively with an expert in order to transfer those skills and upskill the in-house teams.
+A lack of in-house skills, creating a need to work collaboratively with an expert to upskill teams.

 A lack of appropriate governance across a scaled agile engineering team.